 If you are unhappy with your credit limit, you could ask for a credit limit increase.
 And in some cases, your lender could decide on its own to adjust your credit limit.
 That could mean an increase or a decrease, depending on the circumstances.

-Does Credit Limit Affect Credit Utilization?
+How Does a Credit Limit Affect Credit Scores?

 Your credit limit has an important relationship with credit utilization.

-That’s because credit utilization is the percentage of available credit you’re using, and it’s one factor that can affect your credit score.
+That’s because credit utilization is the percentage of available credit you’re using, and it’s one factor that can affect your credit scores.
 The Consumer Financial Protection Bureau (CFPB) recommends keeping credit utilization under 30%.
 The CFPB also says paying off your credit cards every month is the best way to keep that number low.